vocobox/vocobox/README.md

 Maven should retrieve TarsosDSP, JSyn, and Jzy3d from Jzy3d's maven repository.

-If you want to build all those components without depending on Jzy3d, you can get our forks enabling JSyn and TarsosDSP on maven:
+Following is not necessary, but if you want to build the dependencies yourself, you can get our forks enabling JSyn and TarsosDSP on maven:

 ```
 cd ../external/